 Online event information:

-About the Composers:
+About the Artists

 Portland Jazz Composers Ensemble is a nonprofit organization whose mission is to create original jazz music that engages and supports our community’s diverse artists, cultures, and place.
-In operation since 2008, PJCE is the only organization dedicated to commissioning and performing original music by Portland musicians, building a broad audience through unique,collaborative, and community-oriented programming that builds bridges between communities in this vibrant city.
-Learn more at http://pjce.org.
+In operation since 2008, PJCE is the only organization dedicated to commissioning and performing original music by Portland musicians, building a broad audience through unique,collaborative, and community-oriented programming that builds bridges between communities in this vibrant city. http://pjce.org.